 - Replace throw rugs with carpeting

 Throughout the home, be certain that walkways are clear and spacious enough to accommodate a wheelchair or walker.
 It is also essential to install smoke and carbon monoxide detectors, testing them occasionally and replacing batteries at least every 6 months.

 And, consider an emergency response pendant for the senior to wear that can be activated to call for help in case of a fall, as well as other emergencies.

-Partner Abby Senior Care, leaders in senior care in Parker, CO and the surrounding areas.
+Partner Abby Senior Care, leaders in senior care in Parker, CO and providers of dedicated home caregivers in Denver and the surrounding areas.
 We’re available to provide a home safety evaluation and suggest additional measures that can be taken to make sure your family member remains safe, as well as provide a wide variety of in-home care services, personalized to each individual’s unique needs.